-A 2.0 grade point average must be achieved in all of the Health Information and biology courses.
+Effective Fall 2013 a 2.5 cumulative overall grade point average must be achieved.
+All grades in the Health Information classes must maintain a 2.5 grade point average as well.
+All grades in biology courses must be C or better.
 Students need to have successfully completed Beginning Algebra before taking Health Care Statistics by either placing into Intermediate Algebra on the Academic Skills Assessment or earn a grade of "C" or above in Beginning Algebra.